-PearPop lets TikTok celebrities monetize by sharing shoutouts and screentime with fans – TechCrunch
+PearPop lets TikTok celebrities monetize by sharing shout-outs and screen time with fans – TechCrunch

 Mason thinks the company can rack up 100,000 users over the next three months and will head out to raise a seed round once he reaches that milestone.
 An Android and iOS version of the service is expected to launch in November, according to Mason

 The journey to founding PearPop began on the floor of an apartment in New York City.
-Mason was an aspiring model and serial entrepreneur who sold homemade wooden crosses door-to-door as a child and graduated to selling gloves for gamers in high school, Mason had moved to New York when he was signed to Ford Models.
+Mason was an aspiring model and serial entrepreneur who sold homemade wooden crosses door-to-door as a child and graduated to selling gloves for gamers in high school.
+Mason had moved to New York when he was signed to Ford Models.

 After sleeping on the floor of a friend’s apartment on St. Marks Place in Manhattan’s East Village, Mason tried to land modeling gigs but found more success as a promoter and manager of model apartments (places where young, pretty people can stay for free in exchange for making appearances at a few clubs around New York).